Khun111/four-card-feature-section/README.md

 ### Useful resources

-- [Lear Css Grid](https://www.learncssgrid.com) - This helped me with workin with css grids.
+- [Learn Css Grid](https://www.learncssgrid.com) - This helped me with workin with css grids.
 I really loved this platform and will use it going forward.

 ## Author